 Once you received treatment for your injuries following your motorcycle accident, it is essential that you request and keep copies of all of your medical and accident-related documentation – including medical records and lost wage documentation – and that you keep a detailed journal of how your injuries affect your daily life while treating and afterward.

 Don't Provide the other Driver's Insurance Company with a Written Statement

-Many insurance companies pressure accident victims to provide a written statement regarding the crash in which they were involved.
+Many insurance companies pressure accident victims to provide a written statement regarding the crash they were involved in.
 There is no legal requirement to do so, and providing such as statement could result in you accidentally admitting liability for the accident.
-As a result, you should always retain an personal injury attorney to handle all of your communication with an adverse insurance company.
+As a result, you should always retain a personal injury attorney to handle all of your communication with an adverse insurance company.

 Don't Accept a Settlement Offer – Even if it Seems Reasonable